 It is important to help the person develop an exit strategy.
-This is not only for people who are making plans to leave, but also for those who may need to leave, with little time to plan, in the future.
+Planning is important, not only for people who are seeking to leave their situations immediately, but also for those who may need to leave, with little time to plan, in the future.

 The person should be fully consulted to determine their future needs and have their wishes respected.
 Safety is paramount.
 Avoid putting yourself or others at risk.

 POTENTIAL STRATEGIES FOR THE INDIVIDUAL:

 - Leave copies of important documents (passport, Social Insurance Number, birth certificate…etc.) with a trusted person or the police

 - Leave spare clothing, cash…etc. with a trusted person